Get Schooled

 • Does the website list previous winners?
 Legit scholarships will typically list previous winners somewhere on their scholarship homepage, so if you can’t find that anywhere, it’s usually a red flag.

-Legit scholarships are transparent with applicants about required application materials, deadlines, timelines, and more.
-If you come across a scholarship or website that seems off, it probably is– so keep searching somewhere else.
+Legit scholarships are transparent with applicants about required application materials, deadlines, and timelines.
+If you come across a scholarship or website that seems off, it probably is–so keep searching somewhere else.
 Always trust your gut and use your judgment!

 FAFSA & state-based financial aid

-Do I need to complete the FAFSA or state-based financial aid before applying for scholarships?
+Do I need to complete the FAFSA or state-based financial aid applications before applying for scholarships?

 Because of this requirement, undocumented students may be a bit more restricted in what scholarships they can apply for.
-However, if you’re undocumented or can’t complete the FAFSA, you may be able to apply for certain scholarships once you’ve completed state-based financial aid (if your state offers it).
+However, if you’re an undocumented student, you can apply for scholarships that do not list a citizenship requirement or ask you to submit FAFSA information.
+You may be able to apply for certain scholarships that require FAFSA documentation once you’ve completed a state-based financial aid application (if your state offers it).
 Be sure to double-check the application requirements of the scholarships you’re interested in to learn more.

 Miscellaneous